apache/infrastructure-website/content/pages/bug-writing-guide.md

 ### What not to include ###

 Adding editorial comments ("what sort of idiot would release a product with such a bug?") is worse than useless.
 It sets you up as a critic rather than a partner to the people whose help you need.

+<h2 id="blocked">If your report or comment gets blocked<a class="headerlink" href="#blocked" title="Permanent link">&para;</a></h2>

+Infra uses various tools and techniques to prevent spammers from posting material on Jira.
+If your new bug report, or comment on an existing report, gets blocked, contact Infra so we can resolve the issue and fine-tune our spam filters.

 <h2 id="followup">Following up<a class="headerlink" href="#followup" title="Permanent link">&para;</a></h2>